 Section 5: Eligible Voters:

 Only Active Members in good standing may vote in the election of officers.
-Active members must vote in person.
+Active members must vote themselves, either in person or via remote communication.
 Proxies will not be recognized.

 Section 6: Terms of Office:

 Officers shall not serve in the same position for more than one elected term, except At-Large members who may serve two consecutive elected terms.
 Eligibility for other officers is re-established after one term out of office.